wireless90/Pipelines.Net/README.md

 # Pipelines.Net
 A Simple Pipeline Library for .Net Core

+# Pipes & Filters Pattern
+Decompose a task that performs complex processing into a series of separate elements that can be reused.
+This can improve performance, scalability, and reusability by allowing task elements that perform the processing to be deployed and scaled independently.

+# Code Explanation
 A pipeline has an `Input` type and an `Output` type.
 It is declared as `IPipeline<Input, Output>`.